137th Special Operations Group: Oklahoma Air National Guard

-The wartime 404th Fighter-Bomber Group was redesignated as the 137th Fighter Group and allotted to the National Guard on 24 May 1946.
+The 404th Fighter-Bomber Group was redesignated as the 137th Fighter Group and allotted to the National Guard on 24 May 1946.
 It was organized at Westheimer Airport, Norman, Oklahoma and was extended federal recognition on 18 December 1947.
 It was assigned to the Tenth Air Force of Air Defense Command.

 The 137th Fighter Group was assigned the 185th Fighter Squadron at Westheimer, the 125th Fighter Squadron at Tulsa Municipal Airport and the 127th Fighter Squadron at Wichita Municipal Airport, Kansas as its operational units, all equipped with North American F-51D Mustang fighters.
 The Group's mission was air defense.

 In April 1949, a tornado struck the Westheimer.
 The damage was considered too extensive for economical repair and the decision was made to move the 137th Fighter Group and its 185th Fighter Squadron to Will Rogers World Airport in Oklahoma City in an area used as an Army Air Forces station during World War II.
 The move was accomplished on 6 September 1949.
 In 1950 the 125th traded its old Mustangs for Republic F-84 Thunderjets.